sunspla-sh/network-notes/07-ip-addressing.md

             - No default possible hosts

-        - *Class D addresses Multicast Addresses, which are reserved for multicast or multicast routing*
+        - *Class D addresses are Multicast Addresses, which are reserved for multicast or multicast routing*

             - *Multicast Addresses are logical identifiers for a group of hosts in a computer network*